Ilan D. Feldman: Leadership

-Feldman has perpetuated the outreach work his father began.
-Congregation Beth Jacob now exceeds 500 families, and the Orthodox community, centered around the synagogue's location in Toco Hills, is now attracting more Torah-observant families from New York, Baltimore and other cities to relocate here.
-Besides nurturing his congregants' growth in religious observance, Feldman stresses the importance of taking responsibility for non-religious Jews and making visitors to Atlanta feel welcome.
+Congregation Beth Jacob now exceeds 500 families.

-Feldman serves as the dean of the Atlanta Kashruth Commission, which was founded by his father in the 1960s.
-Today this agency certifies nearly 150 companies, manufacturing plants, bakeries, supermarkets, restaurants, hotels, and caterers nationwide, and is considered one of the most reliable kosher-certification organizations.
+Feldman is the dean of the Atlanta Kashruth Commission, which his father founded in the 1960s.
+It certifies nearly 150 companies, manufacturing plants, bakeries, supermarkets, restaurants, hotels, and caterers nationwide.

-Feldman is also the head of a rabbinical court recognized by the Chief Rabbinate of Israel as a reliable conversion authority.
+Feldman is also the head of a rabbinical court recognized by the Chief Rabbinate of Israel as a reliable authority on Conversion to Judaism.

-As the rabbi of one of the leading Orthodox Jewish communities in the United States, Feldman frequently speaks out on key issues.
+Feldman frequently speaks out on key issues.
 These include: Jewish conversion, Christian missionizing of Jews, Sabbath desecration, and Jewish burial.
-For his congregants, Feldman reserves one Shabbat a year to speak about everything he loves about them, and one Shabbat a year to offer gentle criticism for how they can improve.

 Feldman has served as a spiritual advisor for the Atlanta branch of the Jewish Alcoholics, Chemically Dependent Persons and Significant Others (JACS) support network.
 He also answers questions in the "Adviceline" column in Mishpacha Magazine.

 Miriam Feldman

-Feldman's wife, Miriam, is a full partner in his synagogue and community work.
-Like her husband, she is a popular speaker for groups; the two have even appeared as "scholars in residence" on a cruise ship.
-She has also taped many audio shiurim (Torah lectures) for Torah Media Atlanta.
+Feldman and his wife Miriam, have been "scholars in residence" on a cruise ship.

-Holder of a bachelor's degree from Yavne Teacher's College and Notre Dame University, and a master's degree from Loyola University, she was one of the first four teachers of the Torah Day School of Atlanta, which opened with 19 students in 1985 and which today boasts more than 300 students.
-In 1996 she opened the first girls-only high school in the South, the Temima High School for Girls, a Bais Yaakov-type school at which she is principal.
-For this achievement, she was named one of the "50 Most Influential Jews in America" by Jewsweek, placing 13th on the magazine's list.
+She is principal of the Temima High School for Girls, a Bais Yaakov-type school, for which she was named one of the "50 Most Influential Jews in America" by Jewsweek, placing 13th on the magazine's list.

-On the occasion of Rabbi Feldman's tenth anniversary in office, the Georgia General Assembly passed House Resolution 131EX2 commending both Rabbi Ilan and Miriam Feldman for their contributions to their synagogue and the community at large.
+For Feldman's tenth anniversary in office, the Georgia General Assembly passed House Resolution 131EX2 commending Ilan and Miriam Feldman for their contributions to their synagogue and the community at large.